mikkelcato/uni-bach/uni-5-sem/hard/chpt/chpt-1.typ

   omega^2 rho = C_44 K^2 => v_s = (C_44/rho)^(1\/2)
 $
 similarly is obtained by $w$.
 So for $bold(K)$ parallel to $[1 0 0]$ the two shear waves have equal velocities---this is not generally true.

+To find the velocities one can also solve a system of equations see the problems---further note that for longitudinal wave the motion is parallel to $bold(K)$ and for transverse motion it is perpendicular to $bold(K)$---in general there are three modes, see problems.